taksh-devs/Gizmo/README.md

+# Gizmo
-A simple GameBoy emulator written in C++.
+A simple Game-Boy Emulator written in C++

+If you wish to contribute to this project, please read [CONTRIBUTING.md](https://github.com/taksh-devs/Gizmo/blob/main/contributing/CONTRIBUTING.md).